Economic security for women in retirement

 - The objectives of superannuation specifically refer to women’s retirement incomes, ‘to ensure gender equity is a continuing focus for policymakers’.

 - Superannuation tax concessions be better targeted to assist people with lower super balances to achieve a comfortable retirement.
-[Note: in the 2016 Budget, the Government have proposed a number of superannuation measures targeted at low income earners and people with low superannuation balances.

 - The Superannuation Guarantee percentage be increased faster than currently scheduled.

 - The Superannuation Guarantee exemption for those receiving less than $450 per month be removed.